 Early History of the Farande family

 This web page shows only a small excerpt of our Farande research.
-Another 117 words (8 lines of text) covering the years 1530, 1580, 1575 and 1671 are included under the topic Early Farande History in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) covering the years 1530, 1580, 1564, 1569, 1580, 1575, 1671, 1600 and are included under the topic Early Farande History in all our PDF Extended History products and printed products wherever possible.

 Farande Spelling Variations